 Our Learning for Life curriculum includes the statutory frameworks of Religious Education (RE), Personal, Social, Health Education (PSHE), Relationships and Sex Education (RSE), Citizenship and Careers Education Information and Guidance (CEIAG).
 It is delivered in both a weekly timetabled lesson and tutor time sessions as well as in assemblies and drop down ‘Experience Events’ as part of our Learning for Life programme.

-Learning for Life is a well-recognised programme which helps young people to develop all aspects of themselves.
-It provides a combined approach to the development of personal learning and thinking skills; the PSHE curriculum; social, moral, spiritual and cultural development; and preparation for life beyond school.
+This programme is designed to help our young people to develop all aspects of themselves.
+It provides a combined approach to the development of personal learning and thinking skills; the PSHE curriculum; Religious Education, Relationships and Sex Education; social, moral, spiritual and cultural development; and preparation for life beyond school.

 The Learning for Life curriculum is a cornerstone of learning at Arrow Vale and is covered in the following areas:

-- The development of TRICs in every lesson
+- The development of KASE in every lesson

 Each year group covers a range of interesting units which develop the wider KASE skills alongside specific themed content.
 Details can be found on the Year 9 and Key Stage 4 pages.
 Learning for Life sessions are characterised by opportunities to hear and share different viewpoints within a safe, well-managed learning environment.